cs1302uga/cs1302-hw01/README.md

 ## Questions

-In your notes, clearly answer the questions in the following exercise steps.
+In your notes, answer the questions in the following exercise steps.
 All instructions assume that you are logged into the Odin server.

 **NOTE:** For each step, please provide in your notes the full command that you typed to make the related